mikewesthad/Columbia-GES-FA2019/unity-c#-style-guide.md

 ## Scene Organization

-- Use descriptive and accurate names for your game objects, e.g. "Player" instead of "Capsule".
+- Use descriptive and accurate names for your scenes and game objects, e.g. "Player" instead of "Capsule".
 - Use empties to organize objects in your scene into logical groups, e.g. "Lights", "Building", "Player", etc.

 Here's an example scene configured in two ways: